+Family Members

-- 2.6.
-Former officer of the company, an affiliate or an acquired firm within the past five years. - 2.7.
-Officeri of a former parent or predecessor firm at the time the company was sold or split off from the parent/predecessor within the past five years. - 2.8.
-Officeri, former officer, or general or limited partner of a joint venture or partnership with the company.
-Family Members - 2.9.
-Immediate family member^{vi} of a current or former officeri of the company or its affiliatesii within the last five years. - 2.10.
+- 2.10.
+Immediate family member^{vi} of a current or former officeri of the company or its affiliatesii within the last five years. - 2.11.
 Immediate family member^{vi} of a current employee of company or its affiliatesii where additional factors raise concern (which may include, but are not limited to, the following: a director related to numerous employees; the company or its affiliates employ relatives of numerous board members; or a non-Section 16 officer in a key strategic role).

-Transactional, Professional, Financial, and Charitable Relationships
+Professional, Transactional, and Charitable Relationships

-- 2.11.
-Currently provides (or an immediate family member provides) professional services it to the company, to an affiliate of the company or an individual officer of the company or one of its affiliates in excess of \$10,000 per year. - 2.12.
-Is (or an immediate family member^{vi} is) a partner in, or a controlling shareholder or an employee of, an organization which provides professional services^{vii} to the company, to an affiliateii of the company, or an individual officer of the company or one of its affiliates in excess of \$10,000 per year. - 2.13.
-Has (or an immediate family member^{vi} has) any material transactional relationship^{viii} with the company or its affiliatesii (excluding investments in the company through a private placement). - 2.14.
-Is (or an immediate family member^{vi} is) a partner in, or a controlling shareholder or an executive officer of, an organization which has any material transactional relationship^{viii} with the company or its affiliatesii (excluding investments in the company through a private placement). - 2.15.
-Is (or an immediate family member^{vi} is) a trustee, director, or employee of a charitable or non-profit organization that receives material grants or endowments^{viii} from the company or its affiliatesii.
+- 2.12.
+Director who (or whose immediate family member^{vi}) currently provides professional services^{vii} in excess of \$10,000 per year to: the company, an affiliateii, or an individual officer of the company or an affiliate; or who is (or whose immediate family member^{vi} is) a partner, employee, or controlling shareholder of an organization which provides the services. - 2.13.
+Director who (or whose immediate family memberi) currently has any material transactional relationshipiii with the company or its affiliatesi; or who is (or whose immediate family memberi is) a partner in, or a controlling shareholder or an executive officer of, an organization which has the material transactional relationshipiii (excluding investments in the company through a private placement). - 2.14.
+Director who (or whose immediate family member^{vi} is) a trustee, director, or employee of a charitable or non-profit organization that receives material grants or endowments^{viii} from the company or its affiliatesii.